 Information submitted for the review states that there is no sewer currently available to the site and that the developer will contribute to running the extension lines to the site through an agreement with Henry County.
 The line extension is expected to be complete and operational by the end of 2006.
-HCWSA will extend sewer to a point just west of I-75 as part of the agreement.
-An additional extension of approximately 3000 feet will be required by the developer.
-Walnut Creek will provide wastewater treatment for the proposed development.
+Camp Creek will provide wastewater treatment for the proposed development.